stordahl/steel/README.md

 | sanity-plugin-snipcart-bestsellers | A dashboard widget that displays best selling products | [npm](https://www.npmjs.com/package/sanity-plugin-snipcart-bestsellers) |

 ### Steel Templates 🧩
 Steel Templates are base frontends either used to build new custom sites, or Steel Themes 🖌️.
+These template should meet the base requirements of provided a simple way to connect to both Sanity & Snipcart.
 There should only be one Steel Template for any given front-end framework; if one already exists, please contribute to it rather than creating a new one from scratch!
 Current Steel Templates include...
 - [steel-template-gatsby](https://github.com/stordahl/steel-template-gatsby)
 - more to come very soon!